pau13-loop/CV/README.md

 # Markdown - CV

-In this repository you'll be able to find my curriculum vitae maintained in plain text and rendered to html and pdf using CSS.
+In this repository you'll find my curriculum vitae maintained in plain text and rendered to html and pdf using CSS.